lauri-elias/spektre-protocol/CANON-4.md

 - overwhelm perception
 - replace action with processing

 A noisy system is easy to control because no one can locate the signal.

 ---

-## 7. Signal Requires a Zero Point
+## 8. Relation to the Zero Point

 Signal can only be detected from stillness.

-Without a zero point (CANON-3):
+Without a Zero Point (CANON-3):

 - everything appears equally important
 - urgency replaces priority